ntricarichi22/Fantasyfootball/docs/CFC-SUPABASE-SCHEMA.md

 - `draft_state` uses the Sleeper league ID directly, not the canonical UUID from `llm_seasons`.
 - Pick values in `cfc_trade_values_current` use `display_name` format "1.06" (matches `draft_log.pick_number`).
 Do NOT use `asset_key` format "pick 1.06".
 - Future draft picks (years beyond CFC year) use the middle slot value: 1sts = value of "1.06", 2nds = value of "2.06", 3rds = value of "3.06".
+- Pick keys come in two formats: future-year picks use 3-part (`pick:YYYY-R-RID`), current-year picks use 4-part (`pick:YYYY-R-SS-RID`) where SS is the slot. `parsePickKey` in `core/classification.ts` handles both — never re-implement inline.
 - The value pipeline rebuild (May 2026) means `cfc_asset_source_values` rows from before that date use a different multiple_101 formula (raw / source_max instead of raw / source_1.01).
 Old rows from disabled sources have been cleared.
 The "fix7-preview" import_batch tag on any remaining rows indicates pre-rebuild data.
-- The trade engine refactor (May 6, 2026) added no new schema; it only began reading the existing `gm_persona` column on `cfc_team_strategy_profiles`.
+- The trade engine refactor (May 6-7, 2026) added no new schema; it only began reading the existing `gm_persona` column on `cfc_team_strategy_profiles`.
 If any team has NULL gm_persona, Builder falls back to neutral grading and Studio defaults to "straight_shooter".
+- The threading model rewrite (May 7, 2026) also added no new schema.
+It changed the find-or-create behavior in `/api/trades/create` to always create a new thread for new deal proposals (counters still reuse parent's thread).
+Pre-May 7 multi-offer threads remain in the DB as legacy data.